wallarm/product-documentation/docs/latest/installation/kubernetes/sidecar-proxy/deployment.md

 * Supports two modes of the Wallarm container deployment: for medium loads with the Wallarm services running in one container and for high loads with the Wallarm services split into several containers
 * Provides a dedicated entity for the postanalytics module that is the local data analytics backend for the Wallarm sidecar solution consuming most of the memory

-!!! info "If you are using the earlier Wallarm Sidecar solution"
-    If you are using the previous version of the Wallarm Sidecar solution, we recommend you migrate to the new one.
-With this release, we updated our Sidecar solution to leverage new Kubernetes capabilities and a wealth of customer feedback.
-The new solution does not require significant Kubernetes manifest changes, to protect an application, just deploy the chart and add labels and annotations to the pod.

-    For assistance in migrating to the Wallarm Sidecar solution v2.0, please contact [Wallarm technical support](mailto:support@wallarm.com).

 ## Use cases

 Among all supported [Wallarm deployment options][deployment-platform-docs], this solution is the recommended one for the following **use cases**: